Kaialogen/HBCS-CW2/TO-DO.md

 - Create a invoice solution (needs css)
 - Visual indicator for when items are added to basket
 - Adjust number of items in basket
-- Can remove items in basket without needing to clear entire basket
 - Custom 404 page
 - Need report to be written.
 - Marketing - Name, slogan, image, colour scheme
-- Footer